Burlington County, New Jersey: County government

 In 2018, Democrat Joanne Schwartz defeated Republican incumbent Tim Tyler in the County Clerk election.
 In the freeholder elections, Democrats Felicia Hopson and George Youngkin defeated Republican incumbents Kate Gibbs and Linda Hughes.
 This gave Democrats a 4-1 majority, gaining control of the Freeholder Board for the first time since 1975.
 George Youngkin won despite having suspended his campaign due to a past domestic violence charge that was later dropped.
 He resigned on January 2, the day after being sworn in.
 Democrats appointed Daniel J. O’Connell to replace him, until a special election could be held on November 5, 2019.
 In 2019, Democrat Anthony Basantis defeated Republican Michael Ditzel in the Sheriff election, replacing retired Republican Sheriff Jean Stanfield, who was elected to the State Assembly.
 In the regular election for one freeholder position, Democrat Linda A. Hynes defeated Republican Incumbent Latham Tiver.
-In the special election for the remaining 2 years of George Youngkin's term, incumbent Democrat Daniel J. O’Connell, who had originally been appointed to the seat, defeated Republican Lee Schneider.
+In the special election for the remaining 2 years of George Youngkin's term, incumbent Democrat Daniel J. O'Connell, who had originally been appointed to the seat, defeated Republican Lee Schneider.
 The election gave Democrats control over every county-wide office, except the Surrogate, which they won in 2021.
 Republicans have not won a county-wide race since 2016.
 However, the majority of Burlington County's state legislators are still Republicans.

 In April 2022, Allison Eckel was appointed to fill the seat expiring in December 2022 that became vacant after Linda Hynes resigned to take office as a New Jersey Superior Court judge.
 The following month, Burlington County Republicans filed suit, claiming that Eckel should be removed from office and the seat left vacant until November 2022, because the statutory timeline for the appointment was not followed.

+In March 2025, Randy Brolo was appointed to fill the seat expiring in December 2026 that had been held by Balvir Singh until he stepped down to take office in the New Jersey General Assembly representing the 7th Legislative District.
+Brolo served on an interim basis until the November 2025 general election, when he was elected to serve the balance of the term of office.

 Federal representatives

-Two federal Congressional Districts cover the county.
+Two federal Congressional districts cover the county.
 Most of the county is in the 3rd District, with a sliver in the west being in the 1st District.